 Here are six more grass-fed beef nutrition benefits given by Dr. Axe, a wellness physician, popular radio show host, and sought-after national speaker committed to setting people free from their health problems so they can live their life to their fullest potential.
 1. Potential Cancer Fighter.
 The CLA has proved its ability to fight cancer in multiple animal studies and shows promise for doing the same in humans.
 2. Reduces Heart Disease Risk.
 The main reasons why grass-fed beef can benefit heart health include less overall fat and unhealthy fat, lower levels of cholesterol, higher levels of omega-3, more CLA, and more heart disease fighting vitamins.
 3. Improves Blood Sugar.
 Getting enough healthy fat in your diet is extremely helpful to keeping your blood sugar at a healthy level.
 4. More Likely to Be Free of Hormones and Antibiotics.
 Antibiotics and hormone use in beef is significantly less likely with grass-fed versus grain-fed.

 5. Safer Beef Option.
 Recent research conducted by Consumer Reports is the biggest study to date demonstrating that choosing grass-fed meat over conventional meat decreases your risk of food poisoning and results in fewer antibiotic-resistant bacteria.
 6. Better for the Environment.
 Research now shows that traditional grass-fed beef production actually benefits the environment by decreasing greenhouse gas emissions, increasing biodiversity of run-off water from well-managed pastures.

-Copyright ME Cattle.
+Copyright ME Cattle, LLC.
 All rights reserved.